Last updated 12 February 2026

 Remedies for an infringement of moral rights are found in s 195AZA of the Copyright Act 1968 (Cth).
-Once a creator has been successful in their claim about an infringement of a moral right, a court can grant remedy, including:
+Once a creator has been successful in their claim about an infringement of a moral right, a court can grant remedy.
+Remedies may include:

 • damages in the form of financial compensation